flakyhermit/deep-pockets/README.md

 # Deep Pockets
 A simple expense-tracker for first-time earners.
+A demo is hosted at https://deep-pockets.netlify.app/

+## Building it yourself
+This application uses `npm` as the package manager.
-## Project setup
+### Project setup
 ```
 npm install
 ```